Best 2023 Diwali Celebrations From Around the World

-Diwali, the colorful Festival of Lights comes at no better time this year.
-With much of the world in conflict, Diwali is a celebration of victory of good over evil, light over darkness and knowledge over ignorance.
-It’s also a time when families dress in festive colors, light diyas and sing and dance..
+Diwali, the colorful Festival of Lights, comes at no better time this year.
+With much of the world in conflict, Diwali celebrates the victory of good over evil, light over darkness, and knowledge over ignorance.
+It’s also a time when families dress in festive colors and light diyas and sing and dance.
 Furthermore, it’s the biggest and most important holiday in India.
-Even though most people associate Diwali with the Hindu religion, it’s also observed by Jains, Sikhs, Buddhists and visitors.
-And of course, Diwali is celebrated not only in India but in several cities across the globe.
+Even though most people associate Diwali with the Hindu religion, it is also observed by Jains, Sikhs, Buddhists, and visitors.
+And, of course, Diwali is celebrated not only in India but in several cities across the globe.
 To that end, here are just 10 of the world’s best Diwali celebrations.

 When Is Diwali Celebrated?

-Diwali the Festival of Lights is celebrated on the darkest night of Kartika, the eighth month of the Hindu calendar.
-In relation to the Gregorian calendar, Diwali usually held in October or November.
+Diwali, the Festival of Lights, is celebrated on the darkest night of Kartika, the eighth month of the Hindu calendar.
+About the Gregorian calendar, Diwali is usually held in October or November.
 This year, the first day of India’s biggest holiday is November 12.
-In all, the Festival of Lights celebration lasts for five days and each day has its own special significance.
+In all, the Festival of Lights celebration lasts for five days, and each day has its unique significance.
 For example, the first day is a day to honor Lakshmi, the goddess of wealth and prosperity.
 On the fifth and final day, this event is known as Bhai Dooj and celebrates the connection between brothers and sisters.
 Today, more than one billion people worldwide celebrate Diwali.

 Ayodhya, India

-Set along the Sarayu River in Northern India, Ayodhya hosts one of the world’s largest Diwali celebrations.
-In fact, this historic city set a Guinness world record last year for the featuring 1.5 million lakh diyas.
-While that record has since been broken, Ayodya remains not only one of the largest but most important for Hindus.
-After all, it’s known as the birthplace of the Hindu god Rama and one of the Sapta Puri pilgrimage cities.
-In addition to seeing lakh diyas at Ram Ki Paidi, there are other important sites for you to see in Ayodya.
+Along the Sarayu River in Northern India, Ayodhya hosts one of the world’s largest Diwali celebrations.
+This historic city set a Guinness world record last year featuring 1.5 million lakh diyas.
+While that record has since been broken, Ayodya remains one of the most significant for Hindus.
+After all, it’s known as the birthplace of the Hindu god Rama and one of the cities where the Sapta Puri pilgrimage is based.
+In addition to seeing lakh diyas at Ram Ki Paidi, there are other important sites in Ayodhya.
 This includes Ram Janmabhoomi, the birthplace of Ram and Hanuman Garhi Mandi temple.

 Colombo, Sri Lanka